 This month we are going to talk about one of those problems that no one wants to talk about.
 Urinary Incontinence.
 There, I said it.
 Now you can too.

 Urinary incontinence is the involuntary loss of urine and boy, is it common.
 Probably 50% of older women and 15% of older men suffer from this problem.
 But most older adults don’t tell their healthcare provider about it.
 Why?
 If you have followed this blog at all, you already know the answer.
 Because people think it’s normal, and that nothing can be done about it.
-Fortunately, people are wrong!
+Fortunately, this thinking is wrong!

 If you have episodes of involuntary loss of urine, please talk to your healthcare provider.
-The first thing he or she will do is ask you many questions.
-Don’t be embarrassed to answer these honestly!
+Your healthcare provider should begin to ask you questions about your experience.
+Don’t be embarrassed to answer these frankly!
 Honest answers will help determine the cause and the approach to treatment.

 Some of the questions will likely include:

 - Is it affecting your work, social life, or sex life?